Did you have the time of your life at Leeds?

 This means many students have to rely on family financial support or juggle long hours of part-time work alongside their studies, leaving them little time to fully embrace university life.
 However, the most vulnerable students don’t even have these options: they have no family to turn to or all their spare time is taken up caring for loved ones.

-Below you can read more from Dawit, a first year Biomedical student who faced overwhelming odds to secure a place at Leeds.
+Below you can read more from Mariia, a second year Economics student who faced overwhelming odds to secure a place at Leeds.

-Without a scholarship, he may never have had the chance to study at Leeds at all.
+Without a scholarship, she may never have had the chance to study at Leeds at all.

 This is why your generosity today means so much to the students of tomorrow - so they don't miss out on everything that made your time at Leeds so special.